MatPrst/InferSent/README.md

 ## Training

-To train the models from scratch, you can use [training.py](training.py)
+To train the models from scratch, you can use [training.py](training.py).
+The dataset used to train the models is the Stanford Natural Language Inference ([SNLI](https://nlp.stanford.edu/projects/snli/)) Corpus and will be downloaded to the specified directory.
+Additionally, the Global Vectors for Word Representation ([GloVe](https://nlp.stanford.edu/projects/glove/)) are used and will be downloaded to the same directory.

     .
     -h, --help            show this help message and exit